 New Year’s Eve is widely celebrated in the usual fashion.
 Nightclubs, bars and restaurants will all have special events to welcome in 2011.
 On January 1st, Cape Town enjoys a colorful Minstrel Carnival – “Kaapse Klopse”, with parades and bands.

 We‘d also like to take this opportunity to wish you all the best for the festive season and a very Happy New Year.
-Or as Yvette would say ‘Voorspoedige nuwe jaar” … but only try and pronounce that in private.
+Or as our South African friends would say ‘Voorspoedige nuwe jaar” … but only try and pronounce that in private.